UACCM Academic Information Practical Nursing

 I have children at home and I am not sure how I am going to afford my nursing supplies, what do I do?

 Arkansas Career Pathways is a grant funded program that is available to students who have minor children living at home.
 You must meet certain criteria to qualify.
 There is an income limit due to number of people living in your household.
 If you qualify for certain government assistance, you may qualify for this program.
-For more information about the educational and financial help that Career Pathways can provide, please contact the Career Pathways Office at 501-977-2186.

 What kind of CPR certification do I need?